SpikE-Odets/esx_jewelrobbery/README.md

 # Features:

 	Store can be robbed by multiple players at same time.
 No need to shoot to start robbery.
-	Store can be closed by police after robbery attempt - to keep smash and grab happing over and over.
+	Store can be closed by police after robbery attempt - to keep smash and grab happening over and over.
 	Store can auto close if not enough police on for a robbery.
 	If store closes while you are inside, Employee's will help you outside after explaining the store is closed.